Obtaining Permission: The Copyright Permissions Request is an online course using Copyrightlaws.com’s unique eTutorial approach.

 - If you’re adapting, translating or adding value to the content, ensure that the rights holder is aware of your use(s) of the content and agrees with your proposed uses.

 - Think about how you’ll pay the copyright owner.
 For the use of digital works, it often makes more sense to pay a fixed fee rather than a royalty, especially if a work is one of thousands going into a digital archives or onto a social networking site.
 This is negotiable.

 - Many rights holders are concerned about unauthorized uses of their works once they’re available, especially in a digital format.
-What precautions can you offer the rights holder that you will (and can reasonably do so) take to protect content?
-You could include copyright notices, encryption and a password protected site.
+What reasonable precautions can you offer the rights holder that you will take to protect the content?
+For example, you could include copyright notices, encryption and a password-protected site.